Jet Chip Wasp: The play

 In the pause while the previous play was being reviewed, Patrick Mahomes approached Chiefs offensive coordinator Eric Bieniemy and asked "Do we have time to run Wasp?"
 Bienemy responded "you like Wasp?" and spoke into his headset "He’s asking for Wasp."
 He then asked Mahomes, "What down and distance do you like it?"
 Mahomes responded, "If it’s first-and-10, Wasp, or I’ll run it at any down and distance, I don’t care."

 The Chiefs had successfully run a similar play in the 2018 AFC Championship Game against the New England Patriots.
-In the play's design, the top 3 Chiefs receivers (Hill, Travis Kelce, and Sammy Watkins) all are lined up on the same side of the field.
+In the play's design, the top 3 Chiefs receivers (Hill, Travis Kelce, and Sammy Watkins) are lined up on the same side of the field.
 Watkins is lined up on the outside and runs a deep square-in route.
 On the inside, Kelce runs a stutter-cross, and in the middle, Hill runs a 'wasp' route, in which he begins to run a deep crossing route, leading defenders towards the middle of the field before cutting sharply towards the sideline.

-When the play was run again in Super Bowl LIV, it was defended by the 49ers using Zone Coverage.
+When the play was run again in Super Bowl LIV, it was defended by the 49ers using zone coverage.
 Cornerback Emmanuel Moseley was responsible for the outside deep third of the field where Hill cut towards, but cut forward to cover Watkins and lost track of Hill.
 Safety Jimmie Ward was covering the middle third of the field, but cut inwards in anticipation of the crossing route, leaving Hill open towards the sideline.
-Mahomes was pressured quickly by DeForest Buckner, causing him to drop back 14 yards behind the line of scrimmage and release the ball without firmly planting and winding up.
-Mahomes was tackled by Buckner immediately after his release of the ball, but nevertheless was able to throw the ball 57.1 yards in the air (the longest air-distance of any of Mahomes' completions in the 2019 season) and successfully reach an open Tyreek Hill.
+Mahomes was pressured quickly by defensive tackle DeForest Buckner, causing the former to drop back 14 yards behind the line of scrimmage and release the ball without firmly planting and winding up.
+Mahomes was tackled by Buckner immediately after his release of the ball, but nevertheless was able to throw the ball 57.1 yards in the air (the longest air-distance of any of Mahomes' completions in the 2019 season) to successfully reach an open Hill.